rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

  19 https_proxy="{set proxy}" # comment if not needed
  20 dns1="{dns server}" # comment if not needed
  21 dns2=”{dns server}" # comment if not needed
+ 22 cf_release_version="211" #211 is currently the only supported version
+ 23 cf_boshworkspace_version="master" #we need to take the head of the repository because of needed fixes
 ```
 For the _trustedanalytics/docker-services-boshworkspace_ repository until it will be opensourced (made public) there is a need to use github oauth token (user:token) below should be added to variable file:
 ```